yashgode01/Finance_Dashboard_in_Excel/README.md

 ## Table Of Contents
-Project Overview: This Financial Analysis Dashboard, designed to provide insights into budget, expenses, profit/loss, and transaction trends.
+Project Overview: This Financial Analysis Interactive Dashboard, designed to provide insights into budget, expenses, profit/loss, and transaction trends.
 Here’s a breakdown of the key sections:

 ## Data Sources:
 The dataset used for this analysis is a .XLSX file.
 Having